Adderall: 7 things you should know

 - May exacerbate pre-existing psychiatric disorders such as bipolar disorder, psychotic disorder, or mania; and increase anxiety, tension, and agitation.

 - May impair judgment or reaction skills; exercise caution before driving or operating machinery until the full effects of Adderall are known.

 - Reports indicate some temporary slowing of growth may occur when regular Adderall is given to children aged 7 through 10 years.
-Doctors should monitor height and weight and consider treatment interruption if growth suppression suspected.
+Doctors should monitor height and weight and consider treatment interruption if growth suppression is suspected.

 - May increase the risk of seizures and peripheral circulatory problems and cause visual problems.